Dog shot multiple times in face adopted by park ranger in Arkansas

 Koch said he was so moved by Hope’s story that he knew he had to adopt her.

-“I would like someone to travel with me and see some neat places, do a lot of hiking on outdoor adventures,” Koch said.
+“I would like someone to travel with me and see some neat places, do a lot of hiking and outdoor adventures,” Koch said.

 The Hope Humane Society celebrated the news of Hope’s adoption on Facebook.